Introduction

 Yet few people actually believe in the NOMA.
 The following assumptions go against the NOMA:

-Christianity teaches that Jesus was killed and then came back to life.
+- Christianity teaches that Jesus was killed and then came back to life.
 It also teaches that Jesus had no human father and that Mary was a virgin before and after his birth.
 Catholicism teaches that Mary (the mother of Jesus) physically rose to heaven.
-Many other religions include birth myths about their founders.
-All of these assumptions contradict science.
-Any claim about the birth or death of a person is a physical claim and falls into the realm of science.
-However, such claims are the bedrock of some religions.
+Many other religions include birth myths about their founders as their bedrock.
+Yet, all these claims fall in the domain of science.

 The good thing about science is that it is true whether or not you believe in it.